awiones/cat-chat.github.io/README.md

 - **JavaScript**: Dynamic functionalities and interactions.
 - **Local Storage**: For storing chat history.

+## Future Plans

+- Improve chat responses and add more interactive elements.
+- Enhance the About Me page with additional content and design improvements.
+- Add more features and refine the user interface based on feedback.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue.